padresb/BeatDrop-Music-Visualizer-MacOS/README.md

 ## First method: Using [vcpkg](https://vcpkg.io)

+1. Vcpkg options from the project configuration are enabled by default.
+If you want to disable them for building as local files, look at the second method.
-1. First update your baseline by clicking View -> Terminal, then type vcpkg x-update-baseline.
+2. First update your baseline by clicking View -> Terminal, then type vcpkg x-update-baseline.
-2. Compile your code.
+3. Compile your code.
 Vcpkg automatically generates the projectM-eval library using CMake.
-3. It will receive an error about one of the libraries: `Invalid or corrupt file: cannot read at 0x536E` (projectM_ns-eel2.lib).
+4. It will receive an error about one of the libraries: `Invalid or corrupt file: cannot read at 0x536E` (projectM_ns-eel2.lib).
-4. The generated files are in vcpkg_installed folder.
+5. The generated files are in vcpkg_installed folder.
 Copy both libraries from vcpkg_installed\x86-windows-static\x86-windows-static\lib, then paste them to lib folder from the main source code folder.
-5. (If needed) Copy the ns-eel header from the same step from 3., but in include\projectm-eval\ns-eel2, then paste it to ns-eel-shim folder, still from the main source code folder.
+6. (If needed) Copy the ns-eel header from the same step from 3., but in include\projectm-eval\ns-eel2, then paste it to ns-eel-shim folder, still from the main source code folder.
-6. Now compile the code and you are ready to go.
+7. Now compile the code and you are ready to go.
 If you see that your output gives "1 up to date", just delete BeatDrop.exe from vis_milk2 -> Release folder.
 Compile it again.
-7. It will receive `The command "copy /y /v "..\vis_milk2\Release\BeatDrop.exe" "..\BeatDrop\BeatDrop.exe"`, but it built succesfully.
+8. It will receive `The command "copy /y /v "..\vis_milk2\Release\BeatDrop.exe" "..\BeatDrop\BeatDrop.exe"`, but it built succesfully.
 It tries to copy the generated .exe file to BeatDrop folder, which it doesn't exist.
 Ignore it.
 Please check your generated .exe file in vis_milk2/Release/BeatDrop.exe, then copy it in your BeatDrop folder.

 ## Second method: Using [CMake](https://cmake.org) (for latest version build)